John Morton-Finney: Military service

 Morton-Finney enrolled at Lincoln College in Missouri, but his education was interrupted by military service.
 He enlisted in the U.S. Army in 1911, becoming a member of the 24th U.S. Infantry Regiment (a regiment of African American soldiers, better known as Buffalo soldiers) and served in the Philippines.
-Morton-Finney was promoted to the rank of corporal and sergeant, but was denied an officer's commission due to racial discrimination.
+Morton-Finney was promoted to the ranks of corporal and sergeant, but was denied an officer's commission due to racial discrimination.
 He received an honorable discharge and returned to the United States in 1914.
 Morton-Finney also served as an infantryman in the American Expeditionary Force in 1918 in France during World War I. During World War II, he was cited for directing the rationing tickets program for African Americans in Indianapolis.

 Education

 Morton-Finney had a lifelong interest in education, earning eleven academic degrees in law, French, mathematics, and history.
 After his military service in the Philippines in 1914, he returned to Lincoln College in Missouri, where he resumed his education and met his wife, Pauline, who was also an educator at the college.
-His education was disrupted again with military service in 1918, this time serving in France during World War I, but continued his education following his return to the United States.
+His education was disrupted again with military service in 1918, this time serving in France during World War I, but continued following his return to the United States.